MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 ## Software - Companies and Products
-The following fifteen reports are listed under the **Software - Companies and Products** category.
+The following 15 reports are listed under the **Software - Companies and Products** category.

 |Report name|Description|
 |-----------------|-----------------|